Resources for finding depression help online.

 But if you’re willing to put in the work, I think you’d be surprised at what you’ll be able to accomplish!

 If you’d like to join me in my journey, go to my homepage at Jessisamess.com and check out my blog posts.
-I share my own personal thoughts and feelings about anxiety, depression, ADD and mental health.
+I share my own personal thoughts and feelings about anxiety, depression, ADD and mental illness topics.

 I also have discussion forums on different topics if you have a question, or just need to chat.